Traditional Wedding Anniversary Gifts: 1-10 years sorted with Irish-Designed Gifts

 First Wedding Anniversary Symbol – ‘Paper’

 Possibly the most romantic anniversary of all, the first wedding anniversary gift needs to be special.
 A bespoke fashion illustration capturing a bride’s wedding day style is a very romantic way of reminding a bride of her unique flair, figure and red carpet moment.
 Wedding Dress Ink artist, Audrey Vance creates these amazingly detailed illustrations from her Wicklow-based studio using watercolour paper and ink.
-Each one is lovingly made-to-order, you simply email the artist photos of the bride and allow 4 weeks.
+Each one is lovingly made-to-order, you simply email the artist photos of the bride and allow 2-4 weeks.
+Rush orders are available when possible.
 See here to shop our wedding dress illustration range.

 Click here to read more about Wedding Dress Inks’ first anniversary gift ideas

 2nd Anniversary symbol – ‘Cotton’

 What could be nicer than fresh bed linen?
 Irish company White and Green source their organic and fair-trade cotton from India, creating 300 thread count luxury sheets that wash and iron beautifully time and time again.
 Designs are timelessly simple.
 Double duvet set €169